The phrase 'as easy as riding a bike' is used when people are doing something that is easy to pick up. That feels natural. That comes easy.

 A huge, heartfelt thanks must go to BEIS, Wedlake Bell and CBI – and to Cara, Charlotte, Anna, Brendan and Amy.
 Your enthusiasm is inspiring and because of you, dozens of older neighbours can stay warm, keep active, and feel valued, vibrant and visible during the challenging winter months.
 A heartfelt, warm, thank you from us all!

-Posted by Emily Clarke on Tuesday 28th November 2017
+Posted by Emily Quilter on Tuesday 28th November 2017